redis/node-redis/README.md

 ___Error codes___

 node_redis returns a `NR_CLOSED` error code if the clients connection dropped.
-If a command unresolved command got rejected a `UNERCTAIN_STATE` code is returned.
+If a command unresolved command got rejected a `UNCERTAIN_STATE` code is returned.
 A `CONNECTION_BROKEN` error code is used in case node_redis gives up to reconnect.

 ## client.unref()